Podcast Events – How to put on a live podcast event

 As a performer, a live event will give you the unique opportunity to create a bond with your already captivated listeners.
 You’ll also enjoy the instant feedback – the laughs, the gasps, that sense of connection.
 They’re coming to your show to feel part of a conversation that you’ve been having with them every time you release a podcast episode.

 If the people that attend your live podcast show have a great time, they’ll naturally tell their friends.
 If your live podcast show attracts celebrities or online influencers you could end up with some very powerful champions.

 Connect with a younger audience

-According to recent research 19% of people aged 18-34 listen to podcasts in the UK.The steepest growth is now among young adults aged 15-24 – with around one in five (18.7%) now listening to podcasts every week.
+According to recent research, 73% of people aged 16-34 were familiar with podcasts.
+Young people are the leading generation here, with one in five (22.3%) listening to podcasts in their free time.
 Younger demographic groups also still drive the majority of social media use – in particular Facebook, Instagram and Snapchat.